We're incredibly proud to introduce The Bearded Dragon Masterclass!

 Bearded Dragon Housing

 Bearded dragons are active, sun-loving reptiles that spend considerable time basking each day.
-Dragons are solitary animals and should generally be housed on their own, otherwise you may face dominance and aggression issues between dragons.
+Dragons are solitary animals and should be housed on their own, otherwise you will face dominance and aggression issues between dragons.

-For one adult central or pygmy bearded dragon a glass or timber enclosure of at least 90x45x60cm is recommended, however a 120x45x60cm enclosure is also ideal for the larger central bearded dragons.
+For one adult pygmy bearded dragon, a glass or timber enclosure of at least 90x45x60cm is recommended, however a 120x45x60cm enclosure is required for a central bearded dragon.
 It is important that the enclosure has sufficient ventilation as well as a secure, lockable door.

-The enclosure can be furnished with a basking log or rock, background, artificial plants and a water and feed dish.
-An absorbent substrate is also important such as a fine-grade reptile safe desert sand or artificial grass repti-mat.
+The enclosure can be furnished with basking logs and rocks, a background, artificial plants and water and feed dishes.
+An absorbent substrate is also important such as a fine-grade reptile safe desert sand.

 Bearded Dragon Care

 Providing adequate temperature gradients within a dragon’s enclosure is essential for their health and wellbeing.
-Bearded dragons require a hot basking spot maintained between 35-40˚C. They should have access to an elevated piece of timber or rock ornament to allow them to bask within 30cm of the heat source.
-The cool end of the enclosure should be maintained between 24-26˚C and should not drop below 18-21˚C at night.
+Bearded dragons require a hot basking spot maintained between 38-42˚C. They should have access to an elevated piece of timber or rock ornament to allow them to bask within 15-20cm of the heat source.
+The cool end of the enclosure should be maintained between 24-26˚C and should not drop below 18618˚C at night.

-Temperatures should be checked daily and must be regulated with the use of a good quality thermostat.
-Recommended sources of heat include the use of incandescent, halogen, ceramic (night time) and mercury vapour globes along with a heat mat as a secondary source of heating.
+Temperatures should be monitored daily and must be regulated with the use of a good quality thermostat.
+Recommended sources of day heat include incandescent, halogen and mercury vapour globes along with a heat mat as a secondary source of heating.
+Carbon fibre and ceramic heat emitters are suitable for night-time heating.

 Ultraviolet light (UV) plays an important role in a dragon’s growth and development.
-A 10.0 (or stronger) UVB tube or compact globe must be used as a source of artificial UV lighting in the dragon’s enclosure.
+A 10-14% T5 UVB tube must be used as a source of artificial UV lighting in the dragon’s enclosure.
 Dragon’s should also have access to unfiltered, natural light at least once or twice a week.
 They also require a ‘day and night’ cycle with heat and UV lights running for approximately 10-12 hours each day, set on a timer.

 It is important to maintain high standards of cleanliness and hygiene within the dragon’s enclosure.
 Daily ‘spot checks’ should be carried out, sifting substrate to remove any faeces, shed skin or uneaten food.
 A full substrate change should be carried out every 2-3 months (depending on what substrate is used) and the enclosure thoroughly cleaned with a reptile-safe disinfectant.